Borgor-Chefs/CompTIA-Notes/Readme.md

 - `security/` contains information about security systems and practices
 - `standards/` contains information about standards like IEEE, wiring standards and protocols
 - `storage devices/` contains information about storage devices
+- `virtualization/` contains information about virtualization topics like Hypervisors and such

 >My goal is to continuously expand the information contained within this branch as I progress onto future exams e.g., networking+, security+.
 >Kind of like a taste of future concepts to get you accustomed to thinking in a certain mindset and for my own benefit.